 Respect People’s Anonymity

 Many people experience guilt or shame when it comes to their addiction or alcoholism, or may simply not want certain people to know about it.
-Many people will also share about things that they wish to keep confidential within the confines of the group.
+Many people will also share things that they wish to keep confidential within the confines of the group.
 Give other group members this respect, what is said in the meeting stays in the meeting, and DO NOT talk about other people at 12-step meetings outside of the meetings unless both parties consent or you have a sponsor relationship.

 Be Careful About Time Constraints